masonhowes/youtube-searchterm-analysis/README.md

 # youtube-searchterm-analysis

-Export the two or more word clouds to the repository and then insert them to the readme.md.
-(5 PTS) The readme.md also needs to include a url to download the result spreadsheets (csv file) of the collected data (5 PTS).

 ### Topic & Parameters Used in Search

 For this word cloud analysis, I wanted to compare results that dealt with Tech company layoffs that have been regularly making the news for the past few years.
 In order to have at least a years worth of data for the algorithm to pick from, and for it to be recent data, I chose the year 2023.
 In order to perform this search, I fed the algorithm two search queries.
 The first query was "tech company layoffs 2023", and the second was "amazon company 2023".